LaBelleAssiette/angular-google-places-autocomplete/README.md

 Angular directive for the Google Places Autocomplete component.

+_Corrected version with "main" and clean dev dependencies by La Belle Assiette ;)_

 Installation
 ------------

+_Old installation instructions, to update!_

-Install via bower: `bower install angular-google-places-autocomplete`
+Install via yarn: `bower install angular-google-places-autocomplete`

 Or if you're old skool, copy `src/autocomplete.js` into your project.